 One key reason why this comes about will be the skills training sector – individually and together – confidently asserting the vital role it is ready to perform.

-The challenge is to be ready to deliver this post-COVID – robust and in scale.
+The challenge is to be ready to make this post-COVID-19 unemployment re-training robust and in scale to meet demand.